Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

-Air conditioners are often placed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s go over some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are usually installed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can result in malfunctions and even premature failure.
+Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

 This can create:

 - Compressor damage due to grinding parts.